systopia/de.systopia.twingle/README.md

 Make sure you use an XCM profile with the option *Match contacts by contact ID* enabled.

+Be careful when enabling the *"Change Primary Detail?"* option.
+While it might appear useful to update even primary contact details, this might lead to a loss of contact information due to the fact that along with a submission that contains e.g. a PayPal donation the `user_country` is transmitted as the only address detail.
+The `user_country` then will be treated by the XCM as a whole new address.
+So the contact may end up with a new address that contains only the country.

 ### Configure CiviCRM

 - Go to the Administration console at `/civicrm/admin`